 - 1 clove garlic peeled and cut in half

 - salt and pepper

-- Use a sharp knife to slice the baguette into 1/2 inch thick slices.
+- Use a sharp knife to slice a baguette into ½ inch thick slices.
 Cut slightly on the diagonal.

-- Brush lightly with olive oil and sprinkle with salt and pepper.
+- Brush each slice lightly with olive oil and sprinkle with salt and pepper.

 - Remove from oven and rub with a cut garlic clove.